Alachisoft/NCache-Samples/dotnet/EntityFramework/EF6.2/CacheProvider/README.md

 	- **app-id** is same as specified in app.config.
 	- Change the cache name.
 - Make sure SQL service is running and server host Northwind sample database.
-- By default this sample uses 'mycache', make sure that cache is running.
+- By default this sample uses 'demoLocalCache', make sure that cache is running.

 ### Build and Run the Sample